top of page

 Jan Dehn

-• 8 min read
+• 9 min read

-American service, this time in Iraq (Source: here)
+American service, this time in Iraq (Source: here

 "Thank you for your service!" is a phrase you hear everywhere in the United States and I absolutely hate it.

 Many Americans fall over themselves to thank the men and women in uniform.
 Airlines extend courtesies to members of the military, such as invitations to board flights early, while retailers put up signs thanking the troops.
 Veterans are hero-worshipped.
-In bars and restaurants, soldiers are invited to be served ahead of others.
+In bars and restaurants, soldiers are served ahead of others.
 People even put little flags up in their front gardens and in their living-room windows to show their respect for members of the armed forces.

 I despise these automatic gestures of deference to members of the US military.
-Automatic deference assumes that America's soldiers deserve our respect and our thanks.
+Automatic deference assumes that American soldiers deserve our respect and our thanks.
 It is simply taken as given - without a shred of evidence other than the uniform they wear - that they put their lives on the line for us, or for some honourable cause, that they act with honour, and that the wars in which they fight are just.

 Yet, nothing could be further from the truth.